 A preference checklist intervention successfully influences retirement benefit claiming preferences.
 We ask participants to consider the future first by perusing a checklist composed of reasons to claim benefits later followed by reasons to claim benefits early.
 This later-first checklist encourages older Americans to delay preferred Social Security retirement benefit claiming by roughly 18 months compared to a control condition, and even by 10 months compared to a condition with a default set at the oldest claiming age.
 It also reduces the gap between when older Americans should claim Social Security retirement benefits (based on their expected longevity) and when they actually prefer to claim these benefits, by 82% compared to a control condition and by 70% compared to the default condition.
-Thus, compared to a standard nudge, the later-first checklist is both more effective (has a larger average effect) and more selective (responds more to individual circumstances).
+Thus, compared to a standard nudge, the laterfirst checklist is both more effective (has a larger average effect) and more selective (responds more to individual circumstances).
+Additionally, the different choice architecture interventions have a stronger and more significant effect on preferred benefit claiming age than traditional economic factors, such as eligibility, education, wealth, perceived longevity risk, perceived health, job satisfaction, and job security.
+Interestingly, yet not uncommonly, participants do not perceive any noticeable differences in their choice experience, despite the measurable impacts of the choice architecture interventions on claiming age.
+Finally, even in the absence of a calculated life expectancy estimate, some participants attempt to consider life expectancy making their claiming decision.
+However, these self-generated estimates are often inaccurate and may, therefore, bias the claiming decision.
+In Study 2, we provide participants with the calculated life expectancy estimate and encourage them to consider it as part of the claiming decision.